CumulusNetworks/docs/content/cumulus-linux/Layer-3/Configuring-FRRouting/_index.md

 If you need to restore the FRRouting configuration to the default running configuration, you need to delete the `frr.conf` file and restart the `frr` service.
-You should b

-Back up `frr.conf` (or any
- configuration files you may remove, see the note below) want to remove) before proceeding.
+You should back up `frr.conf` (or any configuration files you may remove, see the note below) before proceeding.

-1. Confirm that `service integrated-vtysh-config` is enabled:
+1. Confirm `service integrated-vtysh-config` is enabled:

     ```
     cumulus@switch:~$ net show configuration | grep integrated